 Poultry expert and author Jeremy Hobson says, “If you intend to keep your chickens intensively, a house measuring 1.5 m x 2 m (5 ft x 7 ft) should be sufficient for six hens; if a run is attached it will accommodate 12 birds.
 For these sorts of numbers, a combined house and run area of 5 sq m (6 sq yd) per bird is adequate, although much will depend on whether you are keeping bantams, light large fowl or any of the extremely heavy breeds as Croad Langshans or Brahmas.”

 For various situations, extra space that’s separated from the main hen house is essential for maintaining a backyard flock.
-Common situations which require extra hen houses include separating brooding hens from egg-laying hens to discourage brooding behavior, separating brooding hens from the flock to encourage brooding behavior, separating cockerels and roosters from female chickens, quarantining sick birds, training show birds for the exhibitor’s booth, separating new birds in order to gradually introduce them to the flock and pecking order, and so forth.
+Common situations which require extra hen houses include when brooding hens need to be separated from egg-laying hens, when cockerels and roosters need to be separated from female chickens, for quarantining sick birds, training show birds for the exhibitor’s booth, separating new birds in order to gradually introduce them to the flock and pecking order, and so forth.

 Various types of chicken houses are offered by retailers, including hen houses, chicken coops, chicken arcs, and chicken runs.
 These types of chicken housing can be permanent or moveable.

 Housing should include nesting boxes or other types of nest material for hens to encourage egg-laying and brooding and to offer comfort and warmth.
 Sand or wood chips can be used for underground material.
 Ventilation and heat retention are important characteristics of chicken housing.